nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 - The STUDENT_INDEX input refers to the index of the student in the student list.
 - The EVENT_INDEX input refers to the index of the event within its own list (tutorial list/lab list/consultation list).
-- The index inputs are 1-based.
+- The index inputs are 1-based and it is the index of the student in the event card.
 - Valid indexes must be provided (TrAcker checks for valid event index first before checking for valid student index).
 - EVENT_TYPE refers to the type of event (Tutorial/Lab/Consultation).
 - Event type input must be valid and the first letter must be capitalized.